codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 ## Ensemble

+Ensemble is a learning technique in which multiple individual model combines together to create a master model.

 They don't overfit as easily as the other methods.
 Ensemble methods are the most important and powerful machine learning tool and they don't suffer from the drawbacks of the other machine learning methods.

+Bagging and boosting are ways to implement ensemble models.

 ### Bagging technique (Bootstrap aggregation)